ovh/docs/pages/cloud/private-cloud/nsx_deploying_edge_gateway/guide.en-en.md

 ![Deployment](images/en06deploy.png)

-In the next window, select where the appliance will leave within the chosen datacenter.
+In the next window, select where the appliance will live within the chosen datacenter.
 Only Cluster/Resource Pool and Datastore are mandatory field.
 *vSphere will select the best suited places for the rest if you do not input data.*
 Click `Add`{.action}.